This easy mushroom free vegan lentil wellington recipe will be the perfect centerpiece for your holidays.

 - 1 15 oz can cannellini beans, drained and rinsed (sub with any white beans – not chickpeas )

-- 2 tbsp dairy free milk, for brushing
+- 2 tablespoon dairy free milk, for brushing

 - Cook dried lentils in mushroom broth according to package instructions.
 Then remove from heat, drain, and set aside.